arthijayaraman-lab/crease_ga/docs/topics/plugin.rst

     a_name_you_prefer = plugins['registered-name-of-plugin'].load()
     new_scatterer_generator = a_name_you_prefer()

-More commonly, instead of explicitly loading the scatterer_generator all you will need is to load the shape from your plugin to a `crease_ga.Model` by using `crease_ga.Model.load_shape(shape='registered-name-of-plugin')`.
+More commonly, instead of explicitly loading the scatterer_generator, all you will need is to load the shape from your plugin to a `crease_ga.Model` by using `crease_ga.Model.load_shape(shape='registered-name-of-plugin')`.